 Follow these steps to quickly transfer your Adobe Illustrator (.ai) files into Figma:

-3) “Import” – The illustrator.to.design plugin will process your file and convert it for use in Figma.
-Depending on the complexity of your design, this step may take a few seconds.
+The plugin processes your file and converts it for Figma.
+Depending on the complexity of your design, this usually takes just a few seconds.

 What happens to your design elements after import?